 - A programme to integrate sustainability management in all areas of Estates & Facilities

 - It can help save money by helping reduce resource usage and reduces the potential legal costs of non-compliance.

-Maintaining ISO 14001 requires us having a robust management in system that can illustrate we are compliant with the International Standard.
+Maintaining our environmental management system requires us illustrate we are compliant with the International Standard (ISO14001 (2015)).
 This includes having detailed systems that are followed that illustrate we are reducing and managing risk, meeting compliance, and making continual improvements.
 Staff are required to ensure they met the requirements in their day to day work and to check this ‘internal auditors’, trained staff review key areas of the university such as catering, transport, waste, campus operations etc. Where improvements are required then ‘non-conformances’ are raised that have to be dealt with by staff at a local level.
 Annually an external auditor visits to undertake ‘Surveillance Audits’ these review practices to ensure they are in conformance with expectations and can pick up areas for improvement.
 Every three years a full ‘Compliance Audit’ a more thorough assessment of our management system is undertaken.

 Here’s an article (IEMA April 2016) featuring the University of Greenwich’s Head of Sustainability explaining the institution’s approach to ISO 14001.

 A resource bank that helps staff, students and other key stakeholders understand our approach and help us meet our goal can be found here.